yconst/YCML/README.md

 Here's the simplest training call to an YCML trainer, which returns a trained model:

+    YCFFN *theModel = [[YCRpropTrainer trainer] train:nil input:trainingInput output:trainingOutput];

+YCML models and trainers may use YCMatrix instances in place of a dataframe.
+In such a case, YCML models accept matrices where each matrix column defines a single training example.
+Here is an example that uses matrices in place of Dataframes:

     YCFFN *theModel = [[YCRpropTrainer trainer] train:nil inputMatrix:trainingInput outputMatrix:trainingOutput];

-YCML models and trainers make use of the YCMatrix class to define input and output datasets.
-YCML models accept matrices where each matrix column defines a single training example.

-There are plans to implement a proper dataframe class in the future, in addition to the matrix class, as part of the library.

-Basic training and activation (Objective-C):
+Basic training and activation (Objective-C, using Matrices):

     #import "YCML/YCML.h"
     #import "YCMatrix/YCMatrix.h"